ericrius1/Neverending-Story/README.md

 You are meant to continue the story based on this prompt.
 So, for example, if you see "It was a dark and stormy night..." you could write "and the rain fell in torrents..." for your submission.
 If you don't see a prompt, write anything at all to start the story off!

+Go to Neverendingstory.meteor.com and invite some friends to write a story together!